Games & Quizzes

 /ədˈvans/

 forward movement.
 Forward movements of armies.
-(Of an army) to move forward.
+To move forward in a certain direction.

 /səˈpôrt/